 Home » Resources » Is a Low Level Format Enough to Guarantee Data Sanitization?
 Is a Low Level Format Enough to Guarantee Data Sanitization?
 Download Solution Brief

 What is Formatting?
 In modern operating systems, there are typically two options for formatting: a format and a quick format.
 Quick format is not an erasure solution because it only removes the index, but a full format attempts to overwrite the diskspace visible to the OS with zeroes.
 If everything goes perfectly, then the one round of overwriting with zeroes will remove data to a large extent.
-However, the reality and level of detail that you need to consider is a bit more complex. rn The key issue with formatting is that there is no way to confirm that the data is gone.
+However, the reality and level of detail that you need to consider is a bit more complex.
+The key issue with formatting is that there is no way to confirm that the data is gone.
 Verification and certification (as shown in this example report) are key for security and auditing purposes.